mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 Fortunately, the next day, Scott sent a new LOI for my $599k asking price, and I accepted.

-It was great to bump the price by $99k, but that would be the last point in the process that felt like I was negotiating from a position of strength.
+It was great to bump the price by $99k, but that was the last point in the process that felt like I was negotiating from a position of strength.

 ## Part 3: Closing